codurance/site/index.md

 Software is our Passion
 - - -
-Software Craftsmanship is at the core of everything we do.
+Software Craftsmanship is at the heart of everything we do.

 - - -